Best Credit Cards for Product Return Protection [2025] Best Credit Cards for Product Return Protection [2025]

 Bonus Points

-Offers for The Ritz-Carlton™ Credit Card, The Amex EveryDay® Preferred Credit Card from American Express, Wells Fargo Propel American Express® card and Barclaycard Arrival Plus® World Elite Mastercard® are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for The Ritz-Carlton™ Credit Card, Amex EveryDay® Preferred Credit Card, Barclaycard Arrival Plus® World Elite Mastercard® and Wells Fargo Propel American Express® card are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 Ever purchased an item only to find it doesn’t fit correctly or work as expected?
-Returning purchased or gifted items back to the retailer can be a pain, often made harder by inflexible store return policies, and there’s a good chance you’ll wind up stranded with unwanted items.
-So what avenues are open to you if you don’t meet the retailer's strict return policy?
+Returning purchased or gifted items back to the retailer can be a pain, often made harder by inflexible store return policies.
+There’s a good chance you’ll get stuck with unwanted items.
+So what can you do if you don’t meet the retailer's strict return policy?

 One solution is to ensure you purchase items using the right credit card.
-A number of credit card issuers offer ‘return protection’ policies which enable cardmembers to return purchases retailers won’t accept.
-Return policy details differ widely between providers, and even on different cards offered by the same card issuer.
+A number of credit card issuers offer return protection policies allowing cardmembers to return purchases retailers won’t accept.
+Return policy details differ widely between providers — even on different cards offered by the same card issuer.
 It’s essential you check the guide to benefits provided with your credit card to determine the level of coverage offered, which items qualify for return protection, and the steps required to make a claim.

 Return protection is one of the purchase protection benefits offered by credit card processors and providers, extending the return policy provided by the retailer when you make a purchase.
-Return policies offered on credit cards allow you to return an item purchased in full with your eligible card when the retailer refuses to accept the item under its return policy.
+Return policies offered on credit cards allow you to return an item purchased with your eligible card (and you often need to charge the entire purchase to this card to qualify) when the retailer refuses to accept the item under its return policy.
 There are plenty of caveats and excluded items from credit card return policies, so it’s best to familiarise yourself with your card’s policy before you need to make a purchase.

 Claims typically require you to submit: